uelichueli/swiyu-admin-ch.github.io/_cookbooks/how-to-use-beta-id.md

 That's it?
 With the Beta-ID yes, but the [swiyu Trust Infrastructure](https://swiyu-admin-ch.github.io/open-source-components/) is also there to be used by other issuers and verifiers!

 ## Left outs
-- Beta-ID does not have a holder binding yet, so currently no secure elements on the side of the holder are involved nor needed.
 - OCA metadata for VC styling and value localization is not provided yet.

 ## Useful hints